Empowering youth to build their future through education, job skills training, and service

-YouthBuild is a national program for 16-24 year old unenrolled youth, providing an opportunity to earn their diploma, trade certifications, and an AmeriCorps Education Award, while learning construction skills.
+YouthBuild is a national program for 16-24 year old youth, providing an opportunity to earn trade certifications and an AmeriCorps Education Award, while learning construction skills.

 Quick Facts About YouthBuild

 Take the next step in building your future.

 ReSOURCE YouthBuild is a 12-month training program for youth that are looking for alternative ways to earn a diploma while gaining job training and certifications.

 Who can enroll in YouthBuild?

 Young women and men ages 16-24 living in Chittenden and Washington counties.

 YouthBuild students have the opportunity to graduate with their high school diploma, be trained in construction skills earning certificates in OSHA10, NCCER, First Aid & CPR Training, and as part-time AmeriCorps members earn an AmeriCorps Education Award.

 Across the nation, young people are transforming their lives and rebuilding their communities.
 They are graduating from school, supporting their families, and restoring their neighborhoods.